 The benefits of ISTA testing are numerous.
 Package testing promotes customer satisfaction through non-damaged products.
 It also provides economic benefits or fewer returns and damage claims.
 Keystone Package Testing assists companies in identifying potential problems before they become actual problems.

 Utilizing Keystone Package Testing services during the development phase of a product and package can be helpful for companies.
 By identifying weak points in a package, there is an opportunity for redesign to correct the issue before it is mass produced.
 This will save a lot of time and money later on.
 Keystone engineers will work with you to prevent such issues.

-ISTA package testing 1A protocol features preconditioning, vibration and shock.
-The preconditioning is just ensuring the product and package are at ambient temperature prior to testing.
-The ISTA vibration test being fixed displacement.
-The shock test consists of drop, incline impact or horizontal impact.
+ISTA package testing 1A protocol features preconditioning, vibration, and shock.
+The preconditioning ensures the product and package are at ambient temperature prior to testing.
+The ISTA vibration test is at a fixed displacement.
+The shock test consists of drop, incline impact, or horizontal impact.
 The ISTA drop test height may vary per package.
-The customer can select any one of these three shock test methods.
+At Keystone, customers have the benefit of selecting any one of these three shock test methods.